-- 1.14.5 It is the pilots responsibility to ensure that he is fully aware of the functions and capabilities of his FR eg. that it has sufficient battery power and that the antenna is correctly positioned etc. - 1.14.6 Where FR data is to be used for scoring, the organizer must have visited every location which could affect the scoring and got a GNSS fix of that position.
+1.14.5 It is the pilot's responsibility to ensure that he is fully aware of the functions and capabilities of his FR eg. that it has sufficient battery power and that the antenna is correctly positioned etc.

+Where FR data is to be used for scoring, the organizer must have visited every location which could affect the scoring and got a GNSS fix of that position.
 E.g. turn points, hidden gates etc. It is not acceptable to extract positions from a map in any circumstances.
 Points that will not require FR evidence for scoring (eg. because a marshal will be taking times at a hidden gate) must be specifically briefed.

-1.14.7 The scoring zone for FR's is independent of any other zone or sector (eg. one with ground observers).
-A scoring zone will normally be a cylinder of 200 m radius and of infinite height.
+1.14.6 The scoring zone for FR's is independent of any other zone or sector (eg. one with ground observers).
+A scoring zone will normally be a cylinder of 100 m radius and of infinite height for turnpoints and 200m wide for gates, if not defined different in Task Catalog for specific task.